 Before taking up her post at the Fifty/50 Academy, Jen had trained at a few other area Jiu-Jitsu gyms, but moved over to train under Ryan Hall full-time in 2008 and has seen her technical skills and competitive abilities expand exponentially as a result.

-As an eleven-time international medalist (including a Pan American championship gold and 5 medals from the World Championship), Jen knows what it takes to train and win at a high level in the world of women’s Jiu-Jitsu.
-A dedicated student and passionate, detailed instructor, Jen believes that all women should train BJJ because it is the only martial art that gives them the tools they need to reliably overcome a larger, stronger attacker.
+As an eleven-time international medalist (including a Pan American championship gold, 5 medals from the World Championship, and 2 from the Brazilian National Championship), Jen knows what it takes to train and win at a high level in the world of women’s Jiu-Jitsu.
+A dedicated student and passionate, detailed instructor, Jen believes that all women should train BJJ because it is the only martial art that truly gives them the tools they need to reliably overcome a larger, stronger attacker.

 Some Of Jen’s Competitive Highlights